justinsovine/cinebites/README.md

 # CineBites
 A seat-side concessions ordering system for pop-up cinemas and entertainment venues.

-*We have such snacks to show you.*
+*"We have such snacks to show you."*
-*"It is not hands that summon us, but hunger."*

 ## Project Structure
 ```